loic-sharma/remote_hot_reload/README.md

 # Remote hot reload

-This prototypes remote hot reload: edits to the "server" Flutter app update the "client" app.
+Remote hot reload: changing the "server" app's Dart code updates clients.

 The "server" app is a regular Flutter app that swapped its `runApp` with `runRemoteAppServer`: